maintenance

 What the Cleaning Cycle Does

-6. Multiple pulses flush out all loosened residue
+6. Multiple pulses flush everything out

 Required Tools and Supplies